uvais8958/project-demo/README.md

 # project-demo
-This is the demo my first project
+This is the demo my first project.